DataCurationNetwork/data-primers/Shapefiles Primer/primer_template.md

 6. Applicable metadata standard, core elements and readme requirements (kb)

 7. Resources for reviewing data (ww)
+In the process of working with shapefile data, it's crucial to have access to reliable resources for reviewing and understanding the intricacies of the data.
+Here's a session dedicated to exploring various resources that can aid in the comprehensive review of shapefile data:
+Official Documentation: Start with the official documentation provided by the organization or platform that created or maintains the shapefile format.
+This documentation often includes detailed specifications, data structure explanations, and usage guidelines.
+Software Manuals: If you're using specific GIS software to work with shapefiles, refer to its manuals.
+These manuals usually offer insights into how the software handles shapefiles, data manipulation techniques, and troubleshooting tips.

 8. Software for viewing or analyzing data (kb)